AlibabaResearch/HLATR/retrieval/readme.md

 # Dense Passage Retrieval

-Code for training the dense passage retrieval model, building ANN index, query retrieval process and evaluation
+Code for training the dense passage retrieval model, building ANN index, query retrieval process and evaluation.
+You can also download the trained checkpoint of [coCondenser](https://huggingface.co/Luyu/co-condenser-marco/tree/main).

 ## Training